1975 AIA building hostage crisis: Aftermath

-Among the prisoners freed by the Japanese government was Kunio Bandō, who had been jailed for his role in the Asama-Sanso incident.
+Among the prisoners freed by the Japanese government was Kunio Bandō, who had been jailed for his role in the Asama-Sansō incident.
 Bandō was later believed to have assisted in the hijacking of Japan Airlines Flight 472 from Paris to Tokyo in 1977, forcing the jet to land in Dhaka.
 Bandō remains at large and reportedly spent time between 1997 and 2007 in Russia, China, the Philippines, and Japan.

 The US embassy was moved to a new location at the junction of Jalan U Thant and Jalan Tun Razak in the 1990s.

 Swedish King Carl XVI Gustaf awarded the Royal Order of the Polar Star to Tan Sri Samsudin Osman Kassim on 16 September 2009, about 34 years later.
 The award was presented by the Swedish ambassador to Malaysia, HE Helena Sångeland.